 Variations on a Theme

-When it comes to traditional Irish music there is rarely a single definitive version.
+When it comes to traditional Irish music, there is rarely a single definitive version.

 This is especially true when so many artists try to bring their own style to a classic song.
 Modern versions of "The Parting Glass" include the seminal recording by the Clancy Brothers and Tommy Makem, by The Pogues and Steeleye Span, by Sinead O'Connor and Loreena McKennitt.
 It also appears in popular collections of songs by, to name a few, the High Kings and Celtic Woman.
-Ed Sheeran released it as a "hidden track" on +, it also featured on the soundtracks of "The Walking Dead" and "Assassin's Creed IV: Black Flag".
+Ed Sheeran released it as a "hidden track" on his album +, and it also featured on the soundtracks of "The Walking Dead" and "Assassin's Creed IV: Black Flag."

-And one never ceases to be amazed when looking at the statistics; in any collection of traditional Irish song lyrics, the lyrics to "The Parting Glass" always seem to come out as a top search by curious music lovers—probably because this is the perfect song to round off an evening with friends.
+One never ceases to be amazed when looking at the statistics; in any collection of traditional Irish song lyrics, the lyrics to "The Parting Glass" always seem to come out as a top search by curious music lovers—probably because this is the perfect song to round off an evening with friends.